The best time for you to read this article is 5 years ago. The second best time is right now.

 Remember, your vet is your best resource when it comes to diagnosing possible joint pain problems with your dog.
 Be sure to discuss any signs of distress you see early and often.
 In addition, always discuss any new supplementation routine with your vet as well.

-To learn more about supplementing your St. Bernard’s health, take the next step.
+To learn more about supplementing your German Shepherd’s health, take the next step.
 Check out Project Paws and do all that you can to ensure the health of your dog.
 Making a change today could make a world of difference tomorrow.

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 The information on this website is not intended to replace a one-on-one relationship with a qualified health care professional.